 National Surgical Quality Improvement Program

 The National Surgical Quality Improvement Program (NSQIP) was implemented in 2011 as a measurement system to help understand the safety and effectiveness dimensions of surgical quality in British Columbia.
 NSQIP was selected from a variety of measurement options due to of its cross-specialty focus, strong data collection platform and ability to risk-adjust for comparison.
-It is being used at 24 hospitals across the province to monitor patient outcomes for 30 days after surgery.
+It is being used at 24 hospitals across BC to monitor patient outcomes for 30 days after surgery.